thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 └─────────────────────────────────────────┘    └────────────────────────────────────────┘
 ```

 Being stateful, an `<App />` component is only responsible for managing a component hierarchy's state.
 While it could also handle a hierarchy's events, it follows the [single responsibility principal](https://en.wikipedia.org/wiki/Single_responsibility_principle) and delegates the additional responsibility to the stateless components that it owns.
 In React, an **owner** is a component that sets the props of another component.
-Inside the `render()` method of an `<App />` component, a new `<Track />` component is created for each track in the `this.state.tracks` array.
-As each component is created, its props are set.
-Therefore, the `<App />` component is the owner of each `<Track />` component.

-**NOTE:** Inside the `render()` method, the `Array.prototype.map()` method collects the returned `<Track />` components into an array.
-When an array is used as a child, its elements become individual children of the parent component.

 ```jsx
 // app/components/app.jsx